irods/irods_auth_plugin_pam_interactive/README.md

 Set the `irods_authentication_scheme` in the client environment to `pam_interactive`.

+## Configuration

+This plugin uses the standard set of authentication configurations found in `R_GRID_CONFIGURATION`.
+You can read about these configurations here: [https://docs.irods.org/4.3.2/system_overview/configuration/#authentication-configuration](https://docs.irods.org/4.3.2/system_overview/configuration/#authentication-configuration)

 ### Example implementation: Replacement for `pam_password` authentication

 This plugin can be used as a drop-in replacement for `pam_password` (with the exception of some differing prompts).
 Here's how to set it up.